 When people start prepping, they are told there are a dozens of things that are important and need to be done as soon as possible.
 Things like making a bug out bag, buying food and water to last for a few months, building an emergency pantry in the basement and what not.
 All of this becomes incredibly overwhelming and confusing for someone who is just starting with emergency preparedness.

-Even for the rest of us, there are times in which we have to decide what to do first and the reality is that most of the people will just flip a coin and let chance decide the road ahead.
+Even for the rest of us, there are times in which we have to decide what to do first.
+The reality is that most of the people will just flip a coin and let chance decide the road ahead.

 Related reading: Useful Strategies To Pay Down Debt

-When I’ve worked for a big media corporation, we were required to participate in all sorts of productivity trainings and some of those lessons are helping me even today.
-Back then, I was dividing all of my working time in four different quadrants that would help me categorize task and focus on what is important.
+When I’ve worked for a big media corporation, we were required to participate in all sorts of productivity trainings.
+Some of those lessons remained with me and are helping me even today.
+Back then, I was dividing all of my working time in four different quadrants.
+By doing so I was helping myself to categorize task and focus on what is important.
 Here is how my work threat analysis used to look when I had a desk job:

 Q1 – These were important and urgent tasks, things such as crises or deadline projects.
 The types of things that you cannot fix if you don’t have a risk management plan.
 You spend your time trying to reduce the damage or figure out temporary solutions.

 Q2 – These were important and not urgent task, things like planning projects, preventing project blockers, networking, etc. The type of things that require most of your time and concentration, and overall, will increase productivity.

 Q3 – These were the urgent but unimportant tasks, such as interruptions or meetings that could have been replaced by a well-thought mass email.
 The type of things that slow you down and mess up your work schedule.